- Introduction

 part.
 For example, if the hostname URL is https://postgresql-rds-1.xxxxx.rds.amazonaws.com, enter postgresql-rds-1.xxxxx.rds.amazonaws.com. -

-Database Port: The port on which your PostgreSQL server is listening for connections.
+Database Port: The port on which your Amazon RDS PostgreSQL server listens for connections.
 Default value: 5432.

 -